int128/parallel-test-action/README.md

 ## Getting Started

-Here are example workflows to run tests in parallel.

 ### Jest

+Here is an example workflow for Jest.

 ```yaml
 jobs: